-The other Side of the Ekweremadu's Visit to Uk
+The other side of the Ekweremadu's visit to UK

 There are two players on each side.
 The first is light, whereas the second is dark.
 One must beware of the half-truth.
 You may have gotten hold of the wrong half.

-After taking time to read the both sides of the story and also with the new development about the real age of the supposed donor Mr Ukpo Nwamini David, the whole thing is becoming more glaring.
+After taking time to read the both sides of the story and also with the new development about the real age of the supposed donor, Mr Ukpo Nwamini David, the truth is emerging.

 The former Deputy Senate President, Sen Ike Ekwerenmadu was arrested alongside his wife by the Metropolitan police in the UK for alleged organ harvesting offence.

-And since the news broke out, most Nigerians have condemned the alleged action of Ekweremadu following the confession of the supposed that he wasn’t aware that he was brought to UK for kidney transplant.
+And since the news broke out, most Nigerians have condemned the alleged action of Ekweremadu following the confession of David that he wasn’t aware he was brought to the UK for kidney transplant.

-The boy whose organ was going to stand as a kidney donor said he is only 15 year old which contradicted the 21 years which Ekweremadu had claimed while processing the visa, adding that he was not aware of the intention of the senator which sparkled a lot of reactions among Nigerians.
+The boy whose organ was going to stand as a kidney donor said he is only 15 year old which contradicted the 21 years which Ekweremadu had claimed while processing the visa, adding that he was not aware of the intention of the senator.

 Also, a check on the Bank Verification Number (BVN) portal also showed Ukpo’s date of birth as October 12, 2000.